-Notification of award approval is made through the ND Grants system through an automatic e-mail to the awardee authorized official listed in the initial application.
+Notification of award approval is made through the ND Grants system through an automatic email to the recipient's authorized official listed in the initial application.
 The "award date" for EMPG awards will be the date that FEMA approves the award.
-The awardee should follow the directions in the notification to confirm acceptance of the award.
+The recipient should follow the directions in the notification to confirm acceptance of the award.

 Recipients must accept their awards no later than 90 days from the award date.
 The recipient shall notify FEMA of its intent to accept and proceed with work under the award, or provide a written notice of intent to decline.
-For instructions on how to accept or decline and award in the ND Grants system, please see pages 40-43 in the ND Grants Grantee Training Manual.
+Instructions on accepting or decline an award in the ND Grants System, can be found in the ND Grants Grantee Training Manual.

-Funds will remain on hold until the recipient accepts the award through ND Grants and all other conditions of award have been satisfied, or the award is otherwise rescinded.
+Funds will remain on hold until the applicant accepts the award through ND Grants and all other conditions of award have been satisfied, or the award is otherwise rescinded.
 Failure to accept the grant award within the 90 day timeframe may result in a loss of funds.